UConn vs Gonzaga Players to Watch - Elite Eight

 UConn Players to Watch

-Sanogo leads the Huskies with 17.3 points per game and 7.5 rebounds, while also putting up 1.2 assists.
+Sanogo is tops on the Huskies with 17.3 points per game and 7.5 rebounds, while also averaging 1.2 assists.

-Tristen Newton posts a team-best 4.7 assists per contest.
-He is also averaging 9.9 points and 4.3 rebounds, shooting 37.7% from the field and 37.7% from beyond the arc with 1.2 made 3-pointers per game.
+Tristen Newton paces his squad in assists per game (4.7), and also posts 9.9 points and 4.3 rebounds.
+Defensively, he puts up 1.1 steals and 0.3 blocked shots.

 Gonzaga Players to Watch